And his illimitable philomathy

 A very early creation, yet still in use: a simple homework-helping website

 Tons of possible applications to everyday lives + the big goal: a conscious machine.
-Currently downloading the knowledge from the University of Oxford
+That's what drove me through a lot of my studies at the University of Oxford

 Feature recognition and categorising our ideas and percepts seems so natural to us, but explain that to a machine!
 That's what I'm trying to do at the University of Oxford